1 ½ days off work

-Explore forests, meadows, plateaus, canyons, caves and waterfalls as you travel through one of Europe’s most beautiful National Parks
+Explore forests, meadows, plateaus, ravines and waterfalls as you traverse one of Europe’s most beautiful National Parks

-Cross canyons and ascend gorges using network of ladders, catwalks and bridges
+Clamber across canyons and ascend gorges using a network of metal ladders, wooden catwalks and hanging bridges

-Spend time in Levoca, a charming and little-visited medieval town that's surrounded by natural splendour
+Spend time in charming Levoča, a little-visited medieval town that's surrounded by natural splendour

-Meet your host in Krakow and take a scenic drive over the border into Slovakia and on to your guesthouse in the UNESCO protected town of Levoča.
-Check-in, unwind and then meet up with the rest of your group for dinner and a chance to review the plan for the days ahead.
+Meet your host in Krakow and take a scenic drive over the border into Slovakia, then on to your guesthouse in the UNESCO-protected town of Levoča.
+Check in, unwind and then meet up with the rest of your group for dinner and a chance to review the plan for the days ahead.

 One day, two canyons

 6-7hrs · 17km · 520m up

 Head into the Slovak Paradise National Park and see for yourself why it lives up to its name.
 Hike along the bottom of Sucha Bela Gorge, one of the longest and most popular canyons in the park, trek through water, climb over fallen trees and ascend ladders – you'll even pass a window-like hole in the rock.
 Emerge from the canyon and have lunch at a mountain hut before continuing through Prielom Hornadu gorge, famous for the series of ledges and catwalks that rise above the Hornad River.
 Return to Levoča in time for dinner and a good night's sleep.

 6hrs · 350m up